 If the terms of your event allow it, it is nice to be able to offer those who are really keen the chance to get their own Go set and book.
 Someone who has invested a few pounds in one of these is more likely to follow up with the game.

 Firstly you will need a stock of sets and books.
 The BGA bookseller or Pentangle will usually supply these on a sale or return basis but there might be a cost for delivery or return.
 Bear in mind how much you can carry to the venue from station or car park.

 You may also supply a beginners book at a reasonable price, such as that by Charles Matthews or that by Neil Moffatt (both British Go players), but do not expect to sell as many as the sets.

-The pizza box set can be made available to organisers of outreach events at a discount and the BGA can supply you with a supply of such sets and books to sell, heavily discounted and on a sale or return basis.
+The pizza box set can be made available to organisers of outreach events at a discount and the BGA can supply you with a supply of such sets and aslo books to sell, heavily discounted and on a sale or return basis.
 You should contact the bookseller in good time to discuss your requirements.
 To obtain the Takeaway Sets, contact any member of BGA Council.

 Also you will need appropriate amounts of change and somewhere to keep it.
 You will find a lot of people will not have cash on them, but at least you can show them what they can buy and direct them via our website to suppliers such as Pentangle to buy on line.

 You can also encourage beginners to make their own Go set.